robiningelbrecht/php-slim-skeleton-docs/docs/30-development-guide/100-templating.md

 > Twig, The flexible, fast, and secure template engine for PHP

 The template engine of choice for this project is [Twig](https://twig.symfony.com/) and can be used to render anything HTML related.
+If you prefer to use another template engine, just add in to the [container](/configuration/container) and re move the twig entry.
+You should be good to go.s

 ## Create a template